cssconf/2017.cssconf.eu/_speakers/patrick-hamann.md

 ---

 <p>
 Remember CSSconf EU 2014?
 Patrick introduced his work on the concept of <a href="https://www.youtube.com/watch?v=_0Fk85to6hA">CSS and the Critical Path</a>, which has since become a key ingredient in every web developers toolkit.
 Much has happened in the world of browsers and performance since then, and this year, Patrick comes back to give us an update.
-His talk will take us on a journey exploring the current, past, and future best-practices for loading CSS in the browser and how we can achieve a first meaningful paint within 1000ms, creating a faster, more resilient experience for our users.
 </p>